briankoser/avid/README.md

 ## Private draft Requirements
 - [x] Timer for each pick
 - [x] Enter picks with keyboard only
+- [x] Use ideal team size for optional roster spots
 - [ ] Option to switch between public and private at start
 - [ ] Pre-draft ranking view
 - [ ] Zoomed-out position view: see at a glance which positions have high-rated players left